armincosta/CryptoTraderAIHelperTool/README.md

 # Intro

- Helper Tool software that aims to be useful for aiding trading on Binance Crypto Exchange.
+ This source code repository provides some software tools that aim to be useful for supporting the trading of crypto tokens on the Binance Crypto Exchange.

- It's may be useful in case of small and big pumps or longer price increase time periods.
+ It's may be particularly useful in cases of small and big pumps or price increases over longer time periods.

- If you catch the momentum with the proper parameter configurations you may lean back and see your
+ If you catch the momentum with the proper configuration parameters, you may stay more relaxed while doing your trades.

- $ growing without caring too much.

 # Description